 May I hire a boat or board?

-OSC has equipment for members to hire.
+OSC has equipment for members to hire at no charge.
 Please see the separate guide to equipment hire (soon to be added to the members section of the website).
 Also see Pay & Play.

 Can I bring a guest to the club?